-The campaign will be aired in September 2021 to coincide with AFL Finals and will run until mid-October across television, digital, and on location at pubs and clubs around Tasmania.
+The campaign was run in September 2021 to coincide with AFL Finals and will continue until the end of October across television, digital, and on location at pubs and clubs around Tasmania.
 New digital channels will be tested for the first time this campaign including Snapchat and Tik Tok to trial these advertising channels for our young target audience.
 We will continue 'The Look' messaging and creative.